HemeshDJ/StableMatching-SMFQ_branch/readme2.md

    in Utils.cc, which prints the number of allotments with the given signature Changed some minor parts in print_signature definition and added new argument for choosing stream

+5) Created test suite (myth buster)

-5) Included parameter for choosing between type of outputs in main.cc, which lets us choose between resident ranks type or signature type
+6) Included parameter for choosing between type of outputs in main.cc, which lets us choose between resident ranks type or signature type

-./graphmatching -A -p -i ../resources/our_input.txt -o ../resources/outout2.txt
+7) Implemented dual signature for one-to-one popularity matching